1311 massacre of Mongols in the Delhi Sultanate: Alauddin's order

 Before the Mongol amirs could put their plan into action, Alauddin's agents discovered the conspiracy.
 Alauddin then issued a confidential order, instructing his royal officers to kill all the Mongol men in his empire on a specified day.
 The wives and children of the victims were to be handed over to the assassins.
 This event has been mentioned by the 14th century chroniclers Ziauddin Barani and Isami.
 The later chronicler Yahya also mentions the event in Tarikh-i-Mubarakshahi, but he confuses it with the Mongol mutiny during Alauddin's Gujarat campaign.

 A manuscript of Barani's Tarikh-i-Firuz Shahi states that Alauddin's order was to kill the New Muslims who held jagirs (feudal land grants).
 However, the term jagir was not used in Barani's days, and seems to be a copyist's addition.
 Alauddin ordered all New Muslim men of Delhi Sultanate to be killed.
 According to Barani, 20,000 or 30,000 Mongol men were massacred as a result of Alauddin's orders.
 Their women and children became destitute.
 Most of the victims were unaware of the conspiracy against Alauddin.

 According to historian Peter Jackson, the victims of this massacre may have included Ali Beg and Tartaq, the Mongol commanders who had led the 1305 Mongol invasion of India.
-Isami states that after being defeated and imprisoned, they had been recruited into Aluaddin's service (probably because of their high ranks), but they were later killed on Alauddin's orders.
+Isami states that after being defeated and imprisoned, they had been recruited into Alauddin's service (probably because of their high ranks), but they were later killed on Alauddin's orders.